 The DeSmet on Lake McDonald.
 Tours leave from Lake McDonald Lodge.

-Continue your Intro to Glacier day by topping off all your learning in one of our area’s historic dining rooms, such as the Russell Fireside Dining Room at Lake McDonald Lodge or the Belton Chalet.
+Finish up your Intro to Glacier day in one of our area’s historic dining rooms, such as the Russell Fireside Dining Room at Lake McDonald Lodge or the Belton Chalet.
 The Flathead Cherry margaritas at the Belton are pretty special!

 Day 2: Dream Glacier National Park Vacation – Good Medicine in Two Medicine